trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 We are in frequent contact with all our mentors and we have collaborated with each other for several years, so we do not expect that such thing would happen.
-However, if that happens, Ondřej Čertík has experience with mentoring several students at once from the year 2007, when SymPy participated as part of several organizations and even though we had official mentors at the umbrella organizations, Ondřej was effectively supervising all 5 students.
+However, it has already happened to us in the past, that some mentors were not as much available as needed.
+For example in the year 2007, when SymPy participated as part of several organizations and even though we had official mentors at the umbrella organizations, Ondrej Certik was effectively supervising all 5 students.
 As can be seen from our GSoC 2007 page:

 http://code.google.com/p/sympy/wiki/GSoC2007